Drudkh: History

 After the release of Blood in Our Wells, Amorth left the band, and new members Krechet (bass) and Vlad (drums) joined.

 On 19 October 2006, Drudkh released Songs of Grief and Solitude (Пісні скорботи і самітності).
 This release is composed of folk music, with much of the music containing melodic elements from previous Drudkh compositions (for example, "The Cranes Will Never Return Here" is based on a riff from "Solitude" on Blood in Our Wells, and "Archaic Dance" is based on a riff from "Glare of 1768" on The Swan Road).
 It is entirely instrumental, with barely any drumming, and prominently features wind instruments.
 The album received mixed reviews, with some fans criticizing the band for reusing old material, and others praising the band's radical reconstruction of its own sound.

 On 16 April 2007, Supernal Music released Drudkh's Anti-Urban, a 45-RPM 10 inch coloured vinyl limited to 999 hand-numbered copies containing exclusive tracks available only to Supernal Music customers.
 Season of Mist later re-released it as a mini CD in 2009 as part of the deluxe box-set edition of Microcosmos, and it was also included on the band's collection Eastern Frontier in Flames.

 The band's next release, a full-length black metal album titled Estrangement (Вiдчуженiсть), was released on 25 August 2007, again as a limited deluxe edition (1000 hand-numbered copies) and as a normal CD.
 The album, which had the working title River of Tears, had been rumored to have a "Burzumic" feel before its release, and in some ways, this was borne out by the album's release; its songs were in many ways significantly more minimalistic than those on Blood in Our Wells.
 Its lyrics were based completely on the 1931-1932 works of Ukrainian poet Oleh Olzhych.
 Reception to the album has been largely positive, with many fans hailing it as a return to the band's roots or praising the band's musicianship demonstrated in the album's many solos.
 Notably, the album also featured the band's first prominent use of blast beats since The Swan Road.
 A spoken introduction in the first track is taken from the 1995 Ukrainian feature film Assassination.
 An Autumn Murder in Munich about Bandera's life and assassination.

-In Autumn 2008, the band signed with the French label Season of Mist.
+In 2008, the band signed with the French label Season of Mist.
 On 22 June (14 July in the United States), 2009, the seventh Drudkh album Microcosmos was released through the label Underground Activists, published by Season of Mist.
 The standard CD version is a digipak; a limited edition box set also contained an MCD re-release of Anti-Urban.
 The lyrics are once again taken from Ukrainian poets, like Ivan Franko, Oleh Olzhych, or Bohdan Rubchak.
 The outro is sampled from Assassination.
 The album was praised by critics, ranking eleventh in Terrorizers Top 40 Albums of 2009 and third in Haunting the Chapel's (Stereogum's metal section) Top 30 Metal Albums of 2009.